BradleyA/Linux-admin/README.md

 ### Presentation Solutions

-**Presentation Demos**: Shell script from [Paxton Hare GitHub account](https://github.com/paxtonhare/demo-magic/blob/master/README.md#demo-magic) that enables you to script repeatable demos in a bash environment so you don't have to type as you present.
+**Presentation Demos**: Shell script (Demo Magic) from [Paxton Hare GitHub account](https://github.com/paxtonhare/demo-magic/blob/master/README.md#demo-magic) that enables you to script repeatable demos in a bash environment so you don't have to type as you present.
 Rather than trying to type commands when presenting you simply script them and let demo-magic.sh run them for you.

   * [Presentation Recorded Demo](https://github.com/BradleyA/demo-magic)